abdulrahimham/recipe-analysis/README.md

 By starting with this baseline model, we have a benchmark to compare against as we explore more sophisticated modeling techniques and feature engineering in the next steps.

+## Final Model

-### Final Model
+### Model Description

-#### Features Added and Their Justification

-For the final model, I engineered additional features to improve the prediction of average ratings.
-These features were chosen based on their potential to capture more complex relationships in the data:
+For the final model, I aimed to improve the baseline model by engineering new features and tuning hyperparameters.
+I used a RandomForestRegressor due to its ability to handle non-linear relationships and interactions between features.

+### Features Added
 1. **Log of Preparation Time (`log_minutes`)**: The logarithm of preparation time was used to handle the skewness in the distribution of preparation times and to capture non-linear relationships.
 2. **Interaction between Preparation Time and Number of Ingredients (`interaction`)**: This feature captures the combined effect of preparation time and number of ingredients, which may impact the complexity and perceived quality of a recipe.
-3. **Squared Preparation Time (`minutes_squared`)**: This quadratic term helps to model non-linear effects of preparation time on ratings.
-4. **Squared Number of Ingredients (`n_ingredients_squared`)**: Similarly, this quadratic term helps to model non-linear effects of the number of ingredients on ratings.

-These features were expected to improve the model's performance by providing a more nuanced representation of the data, allowing the model to capture complex relationships between the variables.

-#### Modeling Algorithm and Hyperparameters

-The chosen algorithm for the final model was the Gradient Boosting Regressor, which is known for its high performance and ability to handle complex data well.
-The hyperparameters that ended up performing the best were identified using GridSearchCV:

-- **`n_estimators`**: 100 (number of boosting stages to be run)
+These features were added because they provide additional insights into the data.
+The log transformation helps normalize the distribution of preparation times, and the interaction term captures the combined effect of preparation time and the number of ingredients, which may influence user ratings.

+### Feature Encoding
+All features in the final model are quantitative.
+Standard scaling was applied to normalize the feature values, ensuring that the model treats each feature equally regardless of its scale.

+### Hyperparameter Tuning
+The following hyperparameters were tuned using GridSearchCV:
+- **Number of Estimators (n_estimators)**: The number of trees in the forest.
+Options: [50, 100, 200]
-- **`max_depth`**: 5 (maximum depth of the individual regression estimators)
+- **Maximum Depth (max_depth)**: The maximum depth of the trees.
+Options: [None, 10, 20, 30]
-- **`learning_rate`**: 0.1 (step size shrinkage used to prevent overfitting)

-GridSearchCV was used with 3-fold cross-validation to find the optimal hyperparameters by testing various combinations and selecting the ones that minimized the mean absolute error.
+The best hyperparameters found were:
+- **max_depth**: 10
+- **n_estimators**: 100

 #### Model Performance Comparison